Operation Shader: Domestic

 On 26 September 2014, prior to the parliamentary vote on airstrikes in Iraq, Labour Party MP and Shadow Education Minister, Rushanara Ali, wrote to Labour Leader Ed Miliband to announce her resignation as Shadow Minister, in advance of her deliberate abstention in the vote.
-She wrote that, while acknowledging the "horrific and barbaric" actions of ISIL, she was concerned that British military action would create further bloodshed in Iraq.
-Rushanara, Bangladesh-born and Muslim, wrote that "there is a genuine belief in Muslim and non-Muslim communities that military action will only create further bloodshed and further pain for the people of Iraq".
-She added that she had no confidence that the potential impact of such military action on radicalization in the UK had been properly thought through.
+In the letter, she wrote that "I appreciate the sincerity of members of parliament from all sides of the House who today support military action against ISIL.
+I know that British Muslims stand united in the total condemnation of the murders that ISIL have committed.
+However, there is a genuine belief in Muslim and non-Muslim communities that military action will only create further bloodshed and further pain for the people of Iraq."
+Ali also added in the letter her concerns that the potential effect military actions might have on the radicalisations of British Muslims had not been thought through.

 Anti-war groups, including Stop the War Coalition (StWC), planned a protest march through London on 4 October 2014 in response to Operation Shader.
 A spokesman of StWC said "All evidence shows that all interventions will just cause more violence".
 The StWC website argued that the previous two interventions in Iraq had "helped create the current chaos".
 StWC held another protest in London on 1 December 2015, ahead of the parliamentary vote on airstrikes in Syria.

 On 3 December 2015, it was reported that several Labour Party MPs had received death threats and abuse for their support for airstrikes in Syria.
 On 15 October 2021, long-serving British politician and Member of Parliament (MP) David Amess was attacked and murdered by Islamist Ali Harbi Ali.
 At court, Ali claimed he attacked Amess in response to him voting in favour of airstrikes in Syria.